-The Sarbanes-Oxley Act of 2002 ("SOX") that became law in July, 2002, requires changes in some of our corporate governance and securities disclosure or compliance practices.
-SOX also requires the SEC to promulgate new rules on a variety of subjects, in addition to rule proposals already made, and Nasdaq has issued revisions to its requirements for companies that are Nasdaq-listed.
-In June, 2003 the SEC adopted certain rules as directed by Section 404 of SOX.
+The Sarbanes-Oxley Act of 2002 ("SOX") that became law in July 2002 requires changes in some of our corporate governance and securities disclosure or compliance practices.
+The SEC has promulgated new rules on a variety of subjects and Nasdaq has issued revisions to its requirements for companies that are Nasdaq-listed.
+In June 2003 the SEC adopted certain rules as directed by Section 404 of SOX.
 These rules require that publicly held companies, including Cohu, include in their annual report to shareholders a report of management on the company's internal control over financial reporting.
 Our independent auditors will be required to attest to management's assessment of internal controls over financial reporting.
 Cohu will be required to comply with this new requirement in its annual report for the year ending December 31, 2004.
 If our financial reporting controls are not deemed effective, there will be an adverse impact on our reputation that could negatively impact our stock price.